ITwrx/Aporia/readme.markdown

 # Aporia

+**Note from ITwrx:** This is a fork of an abandoned package, only used for research for now.

 **Note:** As of 2018 Aporia is considered obsolete.
 Most of the Nim community has switched to VS Code instead.
 Feel free to use Aporia, but know that it may not be maintained anymore.